ansible-collections/netapp.ontap/README.md

 ### Minor changes
   - na_ontap_cifs - output `modified` if a modify action is taken.
+  - na_ontap_info - do not require write access privileges.
+This also enables other modules to work in check_mode without write access permissions.
   - na_ontap_mcc_mediator - improve error reporting when REST is not available.
   - na_ontap_metrocluster - improve error reporting when REST is not available.
   - na_ontap_wwpn_alias - improve error reporting when REST is not available.